 May 26, 1935 – Evergreen’s baseball team was scheduled to play Chapman on this Sunday in Evergreen, Ala.

 May 26, 1936 – Dr. J.R.
 Brooks elected Mayor of Evergreen, Ala. over J.R.
 Kelley.

 May 26, 1942 – Search parties found a missing military plane that crashed in the Sepulga swamp, 18 to 20 miles north of Evergreen, Ala.
-Plane was demolished and body of a British pilot named Lowe recovered.
-Plane was one of eight that crashed in Conecuh and Escambia counties on May 20 enroute from Crestview, Fla. to Maxwell Field in Montgomery, resulting in five deaths.
+The plane was demolished and the body of a British pilot named Lowe was recovered.
+The plane was one of eight that crashed in Conecuh and Escambia counties on May 20 enroute from Crestview, Fla. to Maxwell Field in Montgomery, resulting in five deaths.
 All of the planes were piloted by British cadets who were assigned to Maxwell Field for training.

 May 26, 1944 – Evergreen High School’s graduation ceremony was scheduled to be held on this night with Prof. M.A.
 Hanks delivering diplomas to 39 seniors, including 32 girls and seven boys.

 May 26, 1944 – German SS officer Christian Wirth was killed by Yugoslav partisans in Hrpelje-Kozina near Trieste at the age of 58.